๐Ÿ”—Statics and Strength of Materials

 Self-Check Questions

-2. Compare and contrast principal stress planes and maximum shear stress planes—how are their orientations related, and what stress values are zero on each?
+2. Compare principal stress planes and maximum shear stress planes.
+How are their orientations related, and what stress values are zero on each?

-4. When would you choose von Mises criterion over maximum shear stress (Tresca) criterion for predicting failure, and why might the predictions differ?
+4. When would you choose the von Mises criterion over Tresca for predicting failure, and why might the predictions differ?

 5. You calculate principal stresses before and after a coordinate transformation and get different values.
-What does this tell you about your calculation, given what you know about stress invariants?
+What does this tell you about your calculation?